btcpayserver/btcpayserver-doc/docs/ChangeDomain.md

 Then I click 'Create'.
 (Note that if you want to point directly to an IP address instead, you would use a type `A` record.)

 **Congratulations!
-Now let's set it up on the other side, the BTCPayServer host.**
+Now let's set it up on the other side, the BTCPay Server host.**

 ## From your browser